unpc2026/diaryasprogrammer/README.md

 I have a basic understanding of **PHP syntax**.

-Begin by constructing the first coherent conceptual unit answering:

-"What exactly is a PHP string at the primary abstraction level?"
+The first conceptual unit must focus only on the ontological definition of a PHP string at the primary abstraction level.

-Follow the conceptual unit structure strictly.
 ```

 ## Learn from Docs